-Vaxcyte, Inc. ("we," "us," "the Company," or "Vaxcyte"), headquartered in San Carlos, California, was incorporated in the state of Delaware on November 27, 2013 as SutroVax, Inc. and we changed our name to Vaxcyte, Inc. on May 15, 2020.
+Vaxcyte, Inc. and its wholly owned consolidated subsidiary, collectively referred to as any of "we," "us," "the Company," or "Vaxcyte," headquartered in San Carlos, California, was incorporated in the state of Delaware on November 27, 2013 as SutroVax, Inc. and we changed our name to Vaxcyte, Inc. on May 15, 2020.
+On October 25, 2023, we formed Vaxcyte Switzerland GmbH ("Vaxcyte GmbH"), a wholly owned Swiss subsidiary.
 We are a clinical-stage vaccine innovation company engineering high-fidelity vaccines to protect humankind from the consequences of bacterial diseases.
 We are developing broad-spectrum conjugate and novel protein vaccines to prevent or treat bacterial infectious diseases.
-We are re-engineering the way highly complex vaccines are made through modern synthetic techniques, including advanced chemistry and the XpressCF cell-free protein synthesis platform, exclusively licensed from Sutro Biopharma, Inc. ("Sutro Biopharma").
+We are re-engineering the way highly complex vaccines are made through modern synthetic techniques, including advanced chemistry and the XpressCFTM cell-free protein synthesis platform, exclusively licensed from Sutro Biopharma, Inc. ("Sutro Biopharma").
 Unlike conventional cell-based approaches, our system for producing difficult-to-make proteins and antigens is intended to accelerate our ability to efficiently create and deliver high-fidelity vaccines with enhanced immunological benefits.